 Bradley Bursack works as a consultant on aging and caregiving issues.
 Her elder care newspaper column, “Minding Our Elders,” runs weekly, in print and on-line.
 She's an expert blogger and community leader on HealthCentral/Alzheimer’s and the forum moderator and a regular contributor to AgingCare.com.

 Bradley Bursack has been interviewed on many national radio shows, including NPR's Talk of the Nation, The Ron Ross Show, The Parent Care Show, Dr. Anne Hallward's Courageous Conversations and Senior Solutions, produced by Detroit Area Agency on Aging.
 She has been interviewed and quoted in magazines and newspapers and by major websites around the world, including Family Circle, Quick and Simple, Heart Insight (American Heart Association), North Jersey Media Group, The Leader-Telegram, Tampa Tribune, the Sydney Morning Herald, WebMD, Next Avenue, Huffington Post Live, Diabetes Focus and Salon.com.
 She also speaks on caregiving issues to groups of all sizes.

-As an expert in her field, she is featured in Montclair's Who's Who in Heath and has written over two thousand articles for national publications.
-Bradley Bursack is also a contributing author to "The Media Librarian's Handbook," (Facet Publishing, UK 2008) and contributing author to: "Dementia: Frank and Linda's story: New approaches, new understanding, new hope" (Lion-Monarch, March 2010).
+As an expert in her field, Bradley Bursack has written over two thousand articles for national publications.
+She is also a contributing author to "The Media Librarian's Handbook," (Facet Publishing, UK 2008) and contributing author to: "Dementia: Frank and Linda's story: New approaches, new understanding, new hope" (Lion-Monarch, March 2010).